oliverchang/clusterfuzz-tools/CONTRIBUTING.md

 1. Modify `image.yml` and increment the version of `image_name` in `group_vars/all`.
 2. Create and merge the pull request.
 3. Run `ansible-playbook image.yml` to create an image.
+This step might take an hour
 4. Re-deploy all CI instances.